-The duration of workday is 8 hours, and a week of work is limited to 44 hours in total.
-These restrictions must respect a daily one-hour break for food and rest, and a 12hour period between workdays.
+A workday lasts for 8 hours and a week of work is limited to 44 hours in total.
+These restrictions must respect a daily one-hour break for food and rest, and a 12 hour period between workdays.

 Days off will preferably be carried out on Sundays, with a mandatory Sunday day off at least once a month.
 Days off must be scheduled or changed at least 10 days in advance.